USArtists International

 Mid Atlantic Arts is committed to the development and expansion of both the careers and artistic goals of U.S. performers by providing connections to audiences, presenters, curators, and their peers through the USAI program.
 By elevating the voices that reflect a vibrant array of creative expression, we are able to celebrate and share the diversity and imagination of the United States.

-Grant support range: Matching grants of up to $11,000 toward eligible travel expenses.
+Grant support range: Grants of up to $11,000 toward eligible expenses.
+Grants require a one-to-one cost share (or match).

 Eligibility and Schedule